marcojakob/code.makery.ch/collections/library/greenfoot-kara-en.md

 If you're a teacher you can provide Greenfoot scenarios at any level of difficulty for your students. `GreenfootKara` contains many such scenarios with the ladybug Kara.

-Greenfoot is great for novice programmers because one doesn’t have to deal with many of the difficulties when starting to program (like `public static void main(String [])` and friends).
+Greenfoot is great for novice programmers because one doesn't have to deal with many of the difficulties when starting to program (like `public static void main(String [])` and friends).
 Nevertheless, Greenfoot is real Java and leaves all options open.
 Thus, advanced students can also implement very complex projects.

 ## Kara